-In Berlin a group of dismissed Jews petitions for a separate organization that will allow suddenly-unemployed Jewish artists
+Berlin, 1933: a group of dismissed Jews petitions for a separate organization that will allow suddenly-unemployed Jewish artists

 to perform for Jewish-only audiences.
 The “Culture-League of